JeffersonLab/JANA2/docs/tutorial.rst

 * The :py:func:`-P` flag specifies a configuration parameter, e.g. ``-Pjana:debug_plugin_loading=1`` tells JANA to log detailed information about where the plugin loader went looking and what it found.

-* :py:func:`plugins` is the parameter specifying the names of plugins to load, as a comma-separated list (without spaces).
-By default JANA searches for these in :py:func:`$JANA_HOME/plugins`, although you can also specify full paths.
+* ``plugins`` is the parameter specifying the names of plugins to load, as a comma-separated list (without spaces).
+By default JANA searches for these in ``$JANA_HOME/plugins``, although you can also specify full paths.

-* :py:func:`-b tells` JANA to run everything in benchmark mode, i.e. it slowly increases the number of threads while measuring the overall throughput.
+* ``-b tells`` JANA to run everything in benchmark mode, i.e. it slowly increases the number of threads while measuring the overall throughput.
 You can cancel processing at any time by pressing Ctrl-C.

 Creating a JANA plugin